Roykiprotich/Portfolio-website-/README.md

 # 💼 Roy Kiprotich Portfolio Website

-This is a personal portfolio website built using **HTML** and CSS  to showcase my skills, projects, educational background, and interests in technology.
+This is a personal portfolio website built using **HTML** and CSS Bootstrap  to showcase my skills, projects, educational background, and interests in technology.

 ---

 ## 🚀 Features

-- **Responsive Design** powered by Bootstrap 5
+- **Responsive Design** powered by CSS Bootstrap 5
 - **About Me** section with a personal introduction
 - **Programming Languages** list of proficiencies
 - **Education** details and downloadable CV